Skip to main content

 Soon after initiating this process, you will have successfully mined your very first NFT on TON (it should appear in your Tonkeeper wallet).

-Welcome aboard, a true TVM Developer!
+Welcome aboard, a true TON Developer!
 You did it. 🛳

 Genuine: NFT Mainnet Mining